itzzzkay/Go-Prompt-Project/README.md

 **End Goal:**
 Create a simple desktop GUI application that allows users to add and manage tasks.

+## AI Prompt Journal

+Prompt: Explain Go programming for a beginner
+What I learned: Go programs start from a main function and use packages
+Reflection: This helped me understand how Go is structured

 ---

 ## 2. Quick Summary of the Technology